Anemia (Iron Deficiency)

 If your care warrants input from specialists, Jefferson's Department of Hematology is devoted to research into the causes of a wide variety of diseases of the blood and to the diagnosis and care of patients with blood and lymphatic diseases.

 Since anemia can also cause a shortness of breath, you may be seen by a physician of the Division of Pulmonary and Critical Care Medicine.
-Jefferson is rated among the best in the nation for Pulmonology by U.S.News & World Report.
+Jefferson is rated as high performing for Pulmonology by U.S.News & World Report.